jeabraham/hubitat-ac-solar-setback/README.md

 * **Validation Errors**: If the Low threshold is too close to High (<0.5 kW), the app will refuse to install/update.
 * **Logging**: Use Hubitat’s **Logs** with INFO/DEBUG levels to trace scheduling and setpoint actions.
 * **Capability Check**: Ensure your thermostat driver supports `coolingSetpoint` and `thermostatMode`.
 The AC-meter feature also requires a powerMeter capability.
 * **Cycling**: If you're measuring net export and you don't have a measurement of your air conditioner's power, ensure the difference between `Low Threshold` and `High Threshold` is greater than your air conditioner's power consumption, otherwise the app could start cycling.
+(If the air conditioner turns on due to the lowered setpoint, power export will reduce by however much power your air conditioner uses, and you don't want the setpoint to be immediately restored.)

-## License & Credits
+## License, Limit of Liability & Credits

 Developed by **John Abraham**, leveraging assistance from **ChatGPT**.
 Feel free to modify and share under the terms of the **MIT License**.
+Note the MIT license limits liability, this app could damage your air conditioner by cycling it too often.
+Be extra cautious if your thermostat does not have a compressor protection delay feature, a.k.a. short‐cycle protection.